Freediver descending into deep blue Malaysian waters

 Confidence in water is a modern life skill.
 Calmness can be trained.
 Resilience can be built.
 Fear can be transformed.
 This is the work — and it begins with correct breathing.

-"Every person deserves confidence, calmness and competence in water."
+"Every person deserves confidence, calmness and competence in water.
+Let the water hold you.
+Let it help you.
+Submit...surrender."

 Why We Exist